malumisa/Project_1_team_8/README.md

 Section 3 -
 ###q1 2010 - q3 2022
-HCFE: - value is 0.87, slope 0.11,  pvalue 6.79e-017.
+HFCE: - value is 0.87, slope 0.11,  pvalue 6.79e-017.
 There is strong evidence that HDI drove HFCE behavior Food and non alcoholic beverages: r-value is 0.94, slope 0.01, pvalue 5.76e-27. strong evidence that HDI influenced spending in food and non alcoholic beverages.
 Food: r-value is 0.94, slope 0.01, pvalue 1.64e-24. strong evidence that HDI influenced spending in food and non alcoholic beverages
 Clothing and footwear: r-value is 0.64, slope 0.01, pvalue 3.65e-25.
 There is evidence that HDI influenced spending in clothing and footwear